 Consider ahead of time how you will get your cat to the car for that emergency veterinary trip once you have applied the temporary first aid.
 There are several immobilization stretchers, which work similarly to a human stretcher.
 Built of strong, easy-to-clean nylon and equipped with wheels and a pull strap, the stretcher enables you to either roll or lift your cat to safety.

 If your cat has dislocated, injured, or even broken a limb, the stretcher's Velcro straps allow you to restrain him with minimum movement or distress.
-This stretcher is not available in most pet supply stores, but can be ordered via ACES catalog.
+This stretcher is not available in most pet supply stores.

 Keep extra supplies of required medications and food on hand and shoot for a two week supply.
 Although everything in your life may be topsy-turvy during cat emergency disasters, try to maintain your cat's regular feeding times and to feed him his usual food.
 If your cat has canned foods try to have flip-top cans available or at least have a manual can opener because if you are without power your electric can opener will be useless.